Top Jobs in the Restaurant Industry

-Customer service skills honed in the front of the house are transferable to most other industries.
+Customer service skills honed in the front of the house are also transferable to many other industries, including retail, sales, and business/professional services.

-Also, wait staff in high-end restaurants can often earn very good money in tips.
+Also, waitstaff in high-end restaurants can often earn very good money in tips, sometimes pulling down six-figure salaries, according to The Wall Street Journal.
 And some restaurants hire for a very wide variety of positions, from highly trained chefs to administrative staff.

 The type of restaurant influences what jobs are available.
 A large fast-food or casual-dining chain will offer administrative, human resources, management, and marketing positions, whereas, in a small cafe or fine dining establishment, these duties are more likely to fall to the general manager, the proprietor, or even the chef.